 \section{Introduction}

-Representation learning is a fundamental problem in computer vision.
+\IEEEPARstart{R}{Representation} learning is a fundamental problem in computer vision.
 Convolutional Neural Networks (CNNs) have been used to learn image features in multiple visual applications.
 CNNs learn representative image convolutions through receptive fields to capture context information.
 However, CNNs are limited to local regions and affected by their isotropic mechanism \cite{luo2016understanding}.
-These challenges make CNNs unable to cope with useful structural information of an image directly and deal with diverse backgrounds and unrepresentative regions.
+These challenges make CNNs unable to cope directly with useful structural information of an image or to deal with diverse backgrounds and unrepresentative regions.
 Therefore, we describe the best solution to learn the convolutions only for the useful image segments (patches) while preserving the overall structural information.
-To this end, the image may be represented into a graph that has its nodes represent image patches or regions.
+To this end, the image may be represented in a graph that has its nodes represent image patches or regions.
 However, CNNs cannot directly deal with such a graph of irregular structures.